uLipe/beeinformed_edge_fw/README.md

-# BeeInformed Edge firmware
+# BLE with Bosch XDK
-- Edge acquisition device based on bosch XDK
+- Simple example to make XDK to send data packets via BLE
-- gathers environmental data periodically and store
+- The XDK device will boots and will start ble advertisement
-- The data and device control can be acessed using overBle Protocol
+- Connect to "ulipe xdk ble" device with bluetooth test tool
-- Was made to operate with BeeInformed Gateway
+- Enable notifications, a string with timestamp will appear

 # Basic usage